Floorp-Projects/Floorp/devtools/docs/tools/responsive-design-mode.md

 we watch for `beforeunload` events on the tab at shutdown and quickly exit RDM so that session restore records only the original page content during its final write at shutdown.

+## List of Devices

+RDM is maintaining a list of popular mobile devices that can be used to quickly simulate a particular environment (screen resolution, pixel ratio, user agent, etc.)
+[Learn more](/devtools/responsive/devices) about how this list is maintained and how it should be properly updated.